pocha/site.github.com/help-a-biker/README.md

 During my [solo London to India motorcycle trip](/solo-world-trip), I got a lot of help from various motorbikers.
 Usually, the modus operandi went like this - some motorbiker whom I had found from [Bunk A Biker](https://www.zeemaps.com/bunk-a-biker_world), knew local motorcycle club & asked for help in the group on my behalf & voila, my problem used to be solved :).
 While on the road, I figured that finding these groups by myself was hard.
 So I decided to create a listing of such resources.

+P.S. the name is inspired by 'Bunk A Biker' :)

 ## Resource List

 <div data-tags-editor data-tags-placeholder="filter resources by tags.
 Eg - biker-club or stay or norway" data-tags-list="">